-The Bachelor of Science (BS) in Computer Science program is accredited by the Computing Accreditation Commission of ABET, Inc. This is a required professional accreditation for our computer science program and signifies that the program has met standards essential to producing graduates who are ready to enter the field of computing.
+The Bachelor of Science (BS) in Computer Science program housed in the College of Arts & Sciences is fully accredited by the Computing Accreditation Commission of ABET.
+This is a required professional accreditation for our computer science program and signifies that the program has met standards essential to producing graduates who are ready to enter the field of computing.

 As outlined in the university’s assessment plan, available from the Office of Institutional Research, Planning and Assessment, all academic departments at the University of South Dakota are responsible for the development and evaluation of department strategic goals and program student learning outcomes.
 The results of departmental assessment are reported annually and are subsequently evaluated by the Office of Institutional Research, Planning and Assessment.